icml45201-lab/icml_submission_12450/README.md

 ## 2. Architectural Ablations: Operator Parameterization & Weighting
 **Addressed to:** *Reviewer z2Gs (Requests for MLP parameterization vs. LoRA and Cosine vs. Uniform empirical ablations).*

 To empirically validate the structural priors of our architecture, we conducted rigorous ablation studies isolating our core design choices.
-Specifically, we ablated our default Low-Rank Adaptation (LoRA) parameterization against a highly expressive, full-rank MLP parameterization ($\mathbf{K}_{\text{cont}} = \text{MLP}(\phi)$).
+Specifically, we ablated our default Low-Rank Adaptation (LoRA) parameterization against a highly expressive, full-rank MLP parameterization \( \mathbf{K}_{\mathrm{cont}}=\mathrm{MLP}(\phi) \).
 We subsequently evaluated the impact of our temporal loss formulation by comparing our decaying Cosine weighting schedule against a standard Uniform schedule.

 The empirical results (detailed in Table C below) explicitly validate our hypotheses regarding the trade-offs between expressivity, overfitting, and autoregressive stability in continuous-time spaces.